-- 5. Remove and discard the upper and lower mounting bolts and remove the shock absorber (Figure 16). - 6.
-Replace with the correct shock absorber and fasteners.
-Torque the fasteners per specifications listed in Section 16. - 7.
-Raise the trailer approximately 2" (51 mm) above ride height and remove the jack stands. - 8.
+- Remove and discard upper and lower mounting bolts and remove shock absorber (Figure 16). - Replace with correct shock absorber and fasteners.
+Torque fasteners per specifications listed in Section 18. - 7.
+Raise the trailer approximately 2" (51 mm) above ride height and remove jack stands. - 8.
 Slowly lower the trailer so that the trailer suspension is fully collapsed. - 9.
-Apply air to the trailer and allow the suspension to return to ride height. - 10.
+Apply air to the trailer and allow suspension to return to ride height. - 10.
 Remove the wheel chocks.

-12. Pivot Connection Bushing Replacement
+11. Pivot Connection Bushing Replacement

-IMPORTANT: When replacing the rubber bushing at the pivot connection be sure the proper SAF® Service Repair Kit is used.
+IMPORTANT: When replacing the rubber bushing at

+the pivot connection be sure the proper SAF-HOLLAND Service Repair Kit is used.
 The kits contain all the necessary parts to service one axle (two (2) kits per tandem).
 Refer to Service Repair Kit section of Parts Manual XL-AS11428PM-en-US for the proper kit.
-It may be advantageous to service both pivot connections at the same time.
+It could be advantageous to service both pivot connections at the same time.